Our Findings

 What We Detected

-While we did not detect GenX, we did find three brand new PFAS in the blood of almost everyone.
-These chemicals are called Nafion byproduct 2, PFO4DoA, and PFO5DoA, and are part of a family of PFAS called fluoroethers.
-When we looked for these chemicals in blood samples collected 6 months later, the levels of the fluoroethers had dropped dramatically, indicating that these chemicals are relatively short lived.
+The chemicals we found include Nafion byproduct 2, PFO4DoA, and PFO5DoA.
+These are part of a PFAS family called “fluoroethers”.
+When we looked for these chemicals in blood samples collected 6 months later, the levels of the fluoroethers had dropped dramatically.
+This change indicates that these chemicals (Nafion byproduct 2, PFO4DoA, and PFO5DoA) are relatively short lived.

 Legacy PFAS in Blood